 - Depression as well as other emotional changes.
 Either from the pressure of managing the disease or from neurological changes, individuals with MS most frequently experience depression in its most severe form – clinical depression – and may endure mood swings, uncontrollable laughing or crying, and increased irritability.

 - Difficulties with speaking or swallowing.
 Slurring words and speaking in a lowered tone of voice, along with problems with swallowing, may be the consequence of nerve damage in the mouth and throat muscles, and may be worse during times of fatigue.

 - Tremors and seizures.
 While rare, seizures may occur as a result of either scarring in the brain or abnormal electrical discharges.
 Tremors might be noticeable as well due to nerve damage.

 - Loss of hearing.
 Although another rare symptom, affecting only about 6% of MS patients, hearing loss is usually among the first symptoms reported.

 - Trouble with breathing.
 When chest muscles are weakened as a result of nerve damage, difficulties with breathing can result.

-As the top-rated provider of home care in Bristol, Live Free Home Health Care is an important part of the healthcare team of our clients with multiple sclerosis, and can provide many different types of assistance to those with this chronic health condition.
-Email or give us a call at 603-217-0149 for a free in-home consultation to learn more about our knowledgeable care team and our specialized home care in Bristol and the surrounding communities.
+As the top-rated provider of senior care and respite care in Bristol and nearby areas, Live Free Home Health Care is an important part of the healthcare team of our clients with multiple sclerosis, and can provide many different types of assistance to those with this chronic health condition.
+Email or give us a call at 603-217-0149 for a free in-home consultation to learn more about our knowledgeable care team and our specialized respite care in Bristol and the surrounding communities.